oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/secure-recall-agent/secure-recall-agent.md

     `DG_COMPLAINT_CHUNKS` authorizes a chunk only when its parent complaint is visible.
 Similarity search cannot rank an unauthorized vector.
 Component and supplier-site grants apply to all three roles because they describe the recalled batch and do not expose customer identity.

-3. Connect as `ADMIN` and run [`02-admin-assign-data-roles.sql`](files/02-admin-assign-data-roles.sql).
+3. Connect as `ADMIN`.
 The assignment view is ADMIN-only, so run the following query in that same session:

     ```sql
     <copy>